GovanifY/nvim_config/README.md

 modify the colorscheme(gruvbox) and/or the command if your terminal can't handle it!
 Also note that plugins might be modified(i.e NERDTree using direnter plugin)

+Plugin Notes:
+NERDTree
+        *Files will open in new tabs only by using the enter key.
+This is an intented behaviour